Skip to content

 Folktales, Folksonomies, and Swallowing the Sea.

-There is a much more complex template that aspires to the same goal (see here).
+There is a much more complex template that aspires to the same goal, see here.

-The most awe inspiring attempt to categorize the universe of folktales is the six volume work by Stith Thompson (who’s name is suspiciously similar to Sith); the Motif-index of Folktales.
+The awe inspiring attempt to categorize the universe of folktales is the six volume work by Stith Thompson (who’s name is suspiciously similar to Sith); the Motif-index of Folktales.

 The motif-index to distills out the ingredients of all folk tales.
 “Identity test based on [glass] slipper fitting.”
-Folktales is a finite set, or all the folk tales that Stith could read in a lifetime is a finite set.
-Which makes it plausible you could enumerate all the motifs.
+Folktale ingredients is a finite set; at least they are if you limit your self to those Stith could read in a lifetime.
 Reading some sections makes it clear that’s a fools errand.
-Kinds of fools: “Stupid Wife,” “Extravagant Wife,” “Stupid Husband,” “Stupid Village,” … “Foolish Brahmin,” … “Foolish city dwellers,” “cowardly fools,” … “bungling fools.”
+For example, kinds of fools: “Stupid Wife,” “Extravagant Wife,” “Stupid Husband,” “Stupid Village,” … “Foolish Brahmin,” … “Foolish city dwellers,” “cowardly fools,” … “bungling fools.”
 Clearly this set is innumerable.
-None the less, category making is fun.
-Many entries in the motif-index are sufficent to let you visualize an entire story: “Fool sent to acquire two 15 year old slaves returns with on 30 year old slave.”

 Like accounting codes (Horses 10101506), or the Dewey Decimal system (Composting 631.875), the entries in this grand classification have identifiers (F952.1 – Blindness cured by tears).